 The Schuyler Flatts Burial Ground Project was created to pay tribute to the discovered remains of 14 formerly enslaved Africans.

-These souls were honored on June 17, 2016 at a Memorial Service held at the Schuyler Mansion State Historic Site in Albany.
+On June 17, 2016 the souls were honored at a Memorial Service held at the Schuyler Mansion State Historic Site in Albany.

 On June 18, 2016 an interdenominational service was presided over by local clergy and community leaders and the individuals were laid to rest at St. Agnes Cemetery in Menands.